 The Museum’s Curator of Paleontology, world-renowned Dr. Robert T. Bakker (or, as some call him, Bob) is the leader of the handful of iconoclastic paleontologists who rewrote the book on dinosaurs three decades ago.
 Along with other noted paleontologists, Bakker has changed the image of dinosaurs from slow-moving, slow-witted, cold-blooded creatures to — at least in some cases — warm-blooded giants well-equipped to dominate the Earth for 200 million years.
 Dr. Bakker can be found all over the globe, notably leading the Museum’s paleontology field program.

-Brandon is the museum’s web .NET/VB, PHP and AS developer and designer.
-He loves learning new programming languages and pushing the envelope with the museum’s web endeavors.
+Brandon is the Museum’s web .NET/VB, PHP and AS developer and designer.
+He loves learning new programming languages and pushing the envelope with the Museum’s web endeavors.
 Aside from being a programming perfectionist, he loves his job and wouldn’t trade it for the world.
-GO HMNS, GO HMNS!

 |Carolyn L (9)